 - Remove the liver from water, then pat dry.
 Heat a pan with a small amount of oil, then brown the liver pieces well.
 Add the apples and onions adding a little water to the pan if it threatens to get too dark.
 Cook until the apples and onions are completely cooked and starting to color, about 5-10 minutes.

 - Add the cognac or brandy and flambee the mixture, then cook until almost all the liquid has evaporated.
-Puree the mixture in a highspeed blender, or food processor, adding the pink salt, along with kosher salt and pepper to taste, gradually adding the diced, cold butter and the cream until the mixture is very smooth.
+Puree the mixture in a highspeed blender, or food processor, adding the pink salt, maple syrup, kosher salt and pepper to taste, gradually adding the diced, cold butter and the cream until the mixture is very smooth.

 - Pass the mixture through a chinois strainer (optional) add the nutmeg, taste and adjust the seasoning, then place in a labeled, dated, container.
 Cover the pate with plastic wrap, pressing it down onto the pate to prevent oxidization if refrigerating.